|Part-Time. See Additional Teaching Mode Information for more info.

 See the College Calendar (BSc Paramedic Studies - Practitioner Entry) for further information.

 Additional Teaching Mode Information

-The BSc (Hons) Paramedic Studies is a blended learning programme with scheduled laboratory, placement and outdoor sessions.
-All on site components have been designed to give the students experiences they could not receive via an online method.
-Students' on campus hours [circa, 68 hours] will be scheduled after registration to the programme.
-Each 5 credit module requires 100 hours of student effort and 10 credits requires 200 hours up to the main research module which is 25 credits which requires 500 hours of student effort.
+The BSc (Hons) Paramedic Studies (Practitioner Entry) is an online learning programme Each 5-credit module requires 100 hours of student effort and 10 credits requires 200 hours up to the main research module which is 25 credits which requires 500 hours of student effort.

-This programme will be delivered predominantly online.
-As such there are specific technical requirements that you need to meet.
+This programme will be delivered online.
+As such there are specific technical requirements that you need to meet: